-The Stollery Children’s Hospital Pediatric Critical Care Environment admits approximately 1,200 children (neonates to age 17) annually.
-Critically ill children are seen in two separate ICU environments: a Pediatric Cardiac Intensive Care Unit (PCICU) which admits patients with medical and surgical heart disease and a Pediatric Intensive Care Unit (PICU) which admits all other critically ill patients.
-Between the two units, there are 23 beds staffed by 15 pediatric intensivists.
+The Stollery Children’s Hospital Pediatric Critical Care admits approximately 1,300 children (neonates to age 17) annually.
+Critically ill children are seen in two separate ICU environments: Pediatric Cardiac Intensive Care Unit (PCICU) which admits patients with medical and surgical heart disease and Pediatric Intensive Care Unit (PICU) which admits all other critically ill patients with medical and surgical diagnoses.

 The PICU serves as a major pediatric trauma centre for Northern Alberta, as well as the referral centre for solid-organ transplants in Western Canada.
 It has a busy transport service, coordinating over 200 transports a year of patients from all over Northern Alberta and the territories.